 The following categories of .brussels and .vlaanderen domain names have limitations:

-- Names with just 2 characters are reserved and will only be granted to requestors who have the authorisation from the national government or the registry of the country code in question
+- Names with just 2 characters are reserved and will only be granted to requestors who have the authorisation from the national government and the registry of the country code in question

 - Names of countries are also reserved and will only be granted to requestors who have the authorisation from the national government of the country in question